“5 Relaxation Techniques for Better Sleep: Tips from Harvard Medical School”

 Visualization is another sleep aid.
 Imagine a quiet spot where you feel at peace and fill it with specific objects, colors and sounds.
 Researchers have found that people who visualize in minute detail have the ability to drive unwanted thoughts out of their minds.

-And if you’re having trouble filling in the scene, the researchers suggest asking yourself questions about smell, touch, and light, such as, “Can I feel the sun on my skin?
+And if you’re having trouble filling in the scene, the researchers suggest asking yourself questions regarding smell, touch, and light, such as, “Can I feel the sun on my skin?
 What is the scent in the air that I smell?”

 4. Progressive muscle relaxation